 “I use a permanent marker and an erasable marker to talk about Ser vs Estar.
 I do a big presentation where we review examples of using Ser and talk about how Ser is often semi-permanent to permanent traits like where you’re from, what you look like, etc. I tell them, “that reminds me of a permanent marker.
 Like a Sharpie.
 Think–Ser-Sharpie!
 Then we talk about how estar is usually conditional or temporary like the weather and how we’re feeling.
 We give examples of estar then I say that “the temporary part of that really reminds me of a dry erase marker, like an Expo.
 Just think: Estar-Expo.”
 Then I tell the kids that because Estar is temporary, it’s okay for us to write on our desks with Expo markers because they’re easily changed, like when we get in a fight with our friend and our mood changes.
 That’s why it’s erasable.
 But remember that Ser isn’t usually as easily changed.
 That’s why we would *never* write on our desks with a Sharpie (as I write on a desk with a sharpie to their shock and disbelief!). *Pause*”Uh-oh, looks like I used a sharpie on this desk instead of an expo.
 But remember, just like our hair color can change with an outside force, a Sharpie can be erased too.
 It’s not always permanent, hence the “semi-permanent” state. (*I use a dry erase marker to draw over the Sharpie and then wipe it clean* Ta da!!!)

-🤯 Now that you have a neat way to introduce the lesson, here are 7 ways to help your students practice SER vs. ESTAR.
+🤯 Now that you have a neat way to introduce the lesson, here are 10 activities to help your students practice SER vs. ESTAR.

 1. TASK CARDS